-Theirs is a marriage of Her denied needs and His projected problems; both of which become invaders throughout the film.
+Theirs is a marriage of Her denied needs and His projected problems.
+Both of which become invaders throughout the film.

-The rivals, the jealous sons (Brian Gleeson; Domhnall Gleeson), might be Cain and Abel, as Aronofsky says.
+Rivals? the jealous sons (Brian Gleeson; Domhnall Gleeson), might be Cain and Abel, as Aronofsky says.
 After all, Cain and Abel are the prototype for all jealous, murderous rivalry.
 No one else can exist.
 This too, is how the poet feels.
 He must be the only one.
 She, on the other hand, never feels she’s good enough to be loved.
 This is her side of the story.
 She tries so hard to exist on almost nothing that her reasonable jealousy and needs are pushed aside and have no voice.

 The Gem/The Heart/ The Baby

 The gem is her heart, the baby – Her love.
 But, there is no love in Narcissus’s wide shadow.
-His love is self-love – and everyone else’s admiration is exploited for that purpose.
+His love is self-love.
+And everyone else’s admiration is exploited for that purpose.
 The Poet waxes: “… now there is nothing to love, just vast infinite darkness inside.
 There is a voice crying out to be heard.
 Just listen.
 Do you hear that?
 It’s the sound of … Love.”

 Without any real help, the story goes on and on.